Academic Councils and Committees

 Curriculum, instruction, and assessment committee (Cia)

 The academic affairs of the College are monitored, guided, and elevated by the work of the Curriculum, Instruction, and Assessment (CIA) Committee.
-The CIA Committee consists of one core committee and eight collaboratives, which function as sub-committees.
+The CIA Committee consists of one core committee and nine collaboratives, which function as sub-committees.
 The CIA Committee and its collaboratives lead these operations under the direction of the Dean of Instruction.
 The CIA Committee provides direction and supports the College's achievement of the Higher Learning Commission's criteria for accreditation related to teaching and learning: Criterion 3: Quality, Resources, and Support and Criterion 4: Evaluation and Improvement.

 As Collaboratives, the sub-committees of the CIA Committee interact with each other as partners on Collaborative activities and toward common goals.
 Although each Collaborative specializes in and is tasked with fulfilling goals related to an area of academic affairs, members of Collaboratives are available to each other to share knowledge, experience, and resources.
 The Collaboratives are responsible for hosting a session at the fall conference each year where the faculty, staff, and administration can learn about the service they provide to the college.